 Although there isn’t much you can do to ensure that viewers will share your videos with their friends (aside from creating videos worth sharing!), you should share your videos to your other social channels as you create them.
 Social media is a great tool for promoting any kind of content, and videos are no exception.

-If someone likes your video so much that they decide to subscribe to everything you upload, that’s a huge positive signal to YouTube.
+In addition to asking viewers to give your video a thumbs up, you also shouldn’t be afraid to directly ask viewers to subscribe at the end of your video.
+If someone likes your video so much that they decide to subscribe to everything you upload, that’s a hugely positive signal to YouTube.